ivanpopelyshev/FastPixel/README.md

 Tested and works well on: IE11+, Chrome42+, FireFox36+, iOS8+ Safari...

 In general, it may work on older versions!
+The only restriction: ECMAScript 5 is required.

 ## Dependencies